 - On Thursday I spoke about the latest Yahoo data breach on ABC Radio’s The World Today.

 The Week Ahead

-I’m already scheduling events for 2017.
-It seems I’ll be covering the RSA Information Security Conference in San Francisco on 13 to 16 February, and the APRICOT 2017 / APNIC43 conference in Ho Chi Minh City, Vietnam, at the end of February and into early March.
+Next year’s calendar is staring to fill already.
+It seems I’ll be covering the APRICOT 2017 / APNIC43 conference in Ho Chi Minh City, Vietnam, at the end of February.
 Stay tuned.